Near Keystone Heights in Clay County, Florida — The American South (South Atlantic)

 Erected 1998 by The Clay County Historical Commission and the Florida Department of State.
 (Marker Number F-398.)

 Location.
 29° 44.756′ N, 81° 59.011′ W. Marker is near Keystone Heights, Florida, in Clay County.
-Marker is on State Road 100 0.3 miles east of Swan Lake Road, on the right when traveling east.
-Marker is located at the Clay/Putnam County Line.
-Touch for map.
+Marker is on State Road 100 0.3 miles east of Swan Lake Road, on the right when traveling east Touch for map.
 Marker is in this post office area: Keystone Heights FL 32656, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within Melrose High School (approx. 4.4 miles away); Melrose Woman's Club (approx. 4½ miles away); Melrose Cemetery (approx. 4½ miles away); Melrose Veterans Memorial (approx. 4½ miles away); Melrose United Methodist Church (approx. 4.8 miles away); Magnolia Lake State Park (approx. 4.8 miles away); Earleton, Florida (approx. 7.3 miles away); Lincoln Lane Schoolhouse (approx. 10 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Melrose High School (approx. 4.4 miles away); Melrose Woman's Club (approx. 4˝ miles away); Melrose Cemetery (approx. 4˝ miles away); Melrose Veterans Memorial (approx. 4˝ miles away); Melrose (approx. 4.6 miles away); Melrose United Methodist Church (approx. 4.8 miles away); Magnolia Lake State Park (approx. 4.8 miles away); Earleton, Florida (approx. 7.3 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 2, 2016, by Tim Fillmon of Webster, Florida.
-This page has been viewed 214 times since then and 27 times this year.
+It was originally submitted on May 2, 2016, by Tim Fillmon of Webster, Florida.
+This page has been viewed 253 times since then and 21 times this year.
 Photos: 1, 2. submitted on May 2, 2016, by Tim Fillmon of Webster, Florida. • Bernard Fisher was the editor who published this page.